Rasquin/project-2-CCS/README.md

-#Enjoy Caracas - project 2
+# Enjoy Caracas - project 2

 Here you find  a frontend-only website about tourism in Caracas.
 The users will find the tourist attractions, accommodation and bars & restaurants of the city.

-The sites of insterest can be found through a Search Box where the user can write the name or type of place he or she would like to visit.
+The sites of insterest can be found through a Select where the user can write the type of place he or she would like to visit.
 This process is done through Google Maps API and the Google Places.

-##UX
+## UX
 This website has been designed to offer the users, possible new tourists in the city, a nice experience when choosing where to go, what to eat or where to stay.
 The visitors of this website will be able to learn about the city of Caracas,